Fantom-Factory/afLess4f/readme.md

 ## Dependencies

-`Less4f` is designed to be used a standalone application and as such, comes pre-bundled with the following jars:
+Less4f is designed to be used a standalone application and as such, comes bundled with the following jars:

 - `less4j-1.11.0.jar`
 - `antlr-runtime-3.5.2.jar`